 When loading an instance of a virtual HSJ50 storage controller, the CHARON-VAX configuration file must supply a unique reference name for that instance.
-While this name is only valid within the configuration file, it is recommended for clarity to use the VAX/VMS SCSNODENAME as an instance name load HSJ50 MYDISKS ci_host
+While this name is only valid within the configuration file, it is recommended for clarity to use the VAX/VMS SCSNODENAME as an instance name.